BSC Designer Online - Balanced Scorecard Software

 Connect goals and KPIs from different scorecards.
 Learn how to align goals with each other.

-- Go to the KPIs tab
+- Open Recipient scorecard, go to the KPIs tab

 - In the Item for Import drop list select a KPI that you want to link to